weiks/poq-docs/docs/specs.md

 - A coupon can be redeemed by any user who gets access to it;
 - A coupon can only be redeemed once by a given user;
 - A coupon can be redeemed by an arbitrary number of users;
-- Redeemed coupons appear as "bonus" transactions from the user's persepctive.
+- Redeemed coupons appear as "bonus" transactions from the user's perspective.